digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ## Definition
 # Technical Metadata

-__Technical Metadata__ refers to data that describes technical characteristics of a file, such as the file format, file size, provenance (i.e. creation date, last modified date), and other details.
+**Technical metadata** refers to data that describes technical characteristics of a file, such as the file format, file size, provenance (i.e. creation date, last modified date), and other details.

 ---